amir734jj/cs655-lecture-notes/src/lab01/note.marp.md

 - Compilers has a High workload **But**:
   - Best case scenario: ???
   - Worst case scenario: ???
-- What about other areas like machine learning:
+- What about other CS areas (e.g. machine learning):
   - Best case scenario: ???
   - Worst case scenario: ???